Iphykay/AnimationWithOpenGLBlender/README.md

 # AnimationWithOpenGLBlender
 This mini-project uses Blender to build 3d models and OpenGL used to run the simulation.
+The Goal: To have a helicopter fly across buildings

 Blender used to draw the 3D models.

 The rotors of the helicopter are saved to: